Kahayan River

-The Kahayan river, or Great Dayak River, is the second largest river after Barito River in Central Kalimantan, a province of Indonesia in Kalimantan – the Indonesian part of the island of Borneo.
+The Kahayan River, or Great Dayak River, is the second largest river after the Barito River in Central Kalimantan, a province of Indonesia in Kalimantan – the Indonesian part of the island of Borneo.
 With a total length of 658 km and with a drainage basin of 15,500 km2 in South Kalimantan, Indonesia.
 Mean annual discharge 1,178 m3/s.
 The provincial capital Palangkaraya lies on the river.
 The main inhabitants are Dayaks, who practice slash-and-burn rice cultivation and pan for gold on the upper reaches.
 The lower Kayahan flows through a rich and unusual environment of peat swamp forests, which has been severely degraded by an unsuccessful program to convert a large part of the area into rice paddies, compounded by legal and illegal forestry.

 Geography

-Central Kalimantan covers 153,800 km2, with 82% tropical rain forest and no more than 3% agricultural land.
+Central Kalimantan covers 153,800 km2, with 82% tropical rainforest and no more than 3% agricultural land.
 The northern part of the province is mountainous, the central area has flat and fertile tropical forests and the southern area is swampy.
-The forests provide rattan, resin and high-quality woods.
+The forests provide rattan, resin, and high-quality woods.
 The climate is hot and humid, typically around 30° most of the year.
 Annual rainfall is between 2800 and 3400 mm.

 The Kahayan River originates in the northern mountains, then meanders for 658 km southward through the plains to the Java Sea.
 Tidal effects are felt 50 km – 80 km inland from the sea.
-A study found 28 species of fish throughout the river, 44 species in the Danau Sabuah lake and 12 species in the traditional fish ponds.
+A study found 28 species of fish throughout the river, 44 species in the Danau Sabuah lake, and 12 species in the traditional fish ponds.
 The riparian wetlands were the main spawning areas.
 Fishermen are reporting declining yields due to problems with water quality.

 People

-The Dayak tribes are the dominant people in the Kahayan river region.
+The Dayak tribes are the dominant people in the Kahayan River region.
 An Austronesian people, they have preserved some of their original culture and Kaharingan religion.
 They speak languages of the Barito family, related to the Malagasy language spoken in Madagascar.
-The Kaharingan religion combines ancestor worship, animism and dynamism.
+The Kaharingan religion combines ancestor worship, animism, and dynamism.
 It is now considered a form of Hinduism.

-The main Dayak tribes are the Ngaju, Ot Danum and Ma'anyan.
-The Ot Danum remain in the upstream regions of the Kahayan, Barito, Kapuas and Rungan rivers and preserve a traditional way of life.
-Many still live in longhouses and subsist through hunting, fishing and basic agriculture.
+The main Dayak tribes are the Ngaju, Ot Danum, and Ma'anyan.
+The Ot Danum remains in the upstream regions of the Kahayan, Barito, Kapuas, and Rungan rivers and preserves a traditional way of life.
+Many still live in longhouses and subsist through hunting, fishing, and basic agriculture.
 Village elders practice traditional medicine and mark their status with intricate body tattoos and heavy ear adornments.
-The Ngaju have moved downstream, and to some extent assimilated with the mixed population of the towns further down the river, which includes Javanese, Maduranese, Batak, Toraja, Ambonese, Bugis, Palembang, Minang, Banjarese, Makassar, Papuan, Balinese, Acehnese and Chinese.
+The Ngaju have moved downstream, and to some extent assimilated with the mixed population of the towns further down the river, which includes Javanese, Maduranese, Batak, Toraja, Ambonese, Bugis, Palembang, Minang, Banjarese, Makassar, Papuan, Balinese, Acehnese, and Chinese.